5 things to know about car insurance

 • a roll-over accident

-• a collision with another vehicle, the ground or an object, or a person or animal)
+• a collision with another vehicle, the ground or an object, or a person or animal

 • a hit-and-run

-• fire, theft and vandalism
+• theft and vandalism

 • glass breakage

-• rising water, windstorms, hail, lightning or earthquake
+• flooding, windstorms, hail, lightning or earthquakes

 • riots or civil commotion

-• flying or falling objects.
+• flying or falling objects

 • Fire